Dental Implants – Tulsa, OK

 The 4-Step Dental Implant Process

-Illustrated dental implant with abutment and crown in lower jaw
+Illustrated dental implant with abutment and crown in the lower jaw

-1. Consultation: The first step of every dental implant treatment that we complete is a consultation with Dr. Hammond.
-She’ll speak with you about your oral and medical health history, smile goals, and conduct a thorough evaluation of your mouth to outline what the treatment will look like for your unique situation.
+The first step of every dental implant treatment that we complete is a consultation with Dr. Hammond.
+She’ll speak with you about your oral/medical health history and smile goals, and then she’ll conduct a thorough evaluation of your mouth to outline what the treatment will look like for your unique situation.
 Based on this, you can decide whether you want to move forward with the dental implant process.

-2. Surgery: When you consent to the treatment plan, our team will schedule your surgery, which is completed in-house by Dr. Hammond.
+When you consent to the treatment plan, our team will schedule your surgery, which will be completed in-house by Dr. Hammond.
 She’ll place the implants beneath the gumline and into the jawbone to provide a strong foundation for your replacement teeth to be attached to.
+Of course, our team will also administer a local anesthetic to keep your mouth pain-free before beginning the procedure.
+We can also provide various sedation dentistry options to increase your comfort so that you can relax during your appointment.
+After your implants have been embedded in your jawbone, we’ll suture your gums closed and then place dental caps on top to keep them protected while your mouth heals.

-3. Osseointegration & Abutment Placement: Following your surgery, it will take anywhere from three to six months for osseointegration to occur, which is when your implants naturally fuse with your jawbone.
-Then, we can secure small metal connector pieces to them, called abutments.
+Following your surgery, it will take anywhere from three to six months for osseointegration to occur, which is when your implants naturally fuse with your jawbone.
+If healed properly, this will form the stable foundation for your future restoration(s), allowing them to remain in your mouth indefinitely whenever you eat or speak.
+After this is completed, we can secure small metal connector pieces to them called abutments.

-4. Securing the Final Restoration: Once your permanent restoration is crafted by our dental laboratory and your gums have healed from the placement of your abutments, we’ll call you back in to attach your replacement teeth and complete your smile.
+Once your permanent restoration is crafted by our dental laboratory and your gums have healed from the placement of your abutments, we’ll call you back in to attach your replacement teeth and complete your smile.
+After we’ve fitted your custom dental crown, bridge, or denture to your mouth, we’ll double-check that your bite is correct and that you’re happy with the results before sending you on your way.

 Benefits of Dental Implants